vrchat-community/creator-companion/Docs/docs/guides/faq.md

 ## Why is my screen stuck on the welcome screen?

-Go to http://localhost:5476/ Then click inspect then console then report it to vrchat
+Go to http://localhost:5476/ Then click inspect then console then report it to vrchat it may be Your local dev server crashed or restarted.

+The images don’t exist in the served directory.

+Firewall/antivirus blocked the connection.

+Wrong relative paths in your HTML/JS.

 ## Where can I ask more questions?
 Make sure to read the [VCC documentation](https://vcc.docs.vrchat.com/) to learn more about the Creator Companion.